Sokrkose/DC-DC-Converter-Designs/README.md

 ### 600V Input, 24V Output, 25A max current DC-DC

 This is the DC-DC Converter that powers the entire Low Votage System of the car.
 It takes a high voltage input from the Battery Pack and gives 24V for the supply of the LV System.
+It consists of 2 Commercial of the shelf (COTS) DC-DCs and I designed some precharge and discharge circutry for the input and output capacitors of the topology.

 ![photo](Screenshots/Screenshot_16.png)
 ![photo](Screenshots/Screenshot_17.png)